ibuildingsnl/qa-tools/README.md

 # What is it?
 A set of QA tools with an installer script that sets up the build configuration for you.

+It is meant to provide you with a decent base build setup, that conforms to the Ibuildings standards.
+It is not meant to provide a solution for every use case.
+If you want a more complex setup, you can use the output of this script as a base and configure it manually.

 # Included tools
 ## Inspections
  - PHP Lint